Boo at the Zoo

 How do I get tickets?

-Tickets are going on sale soon!
-You can purchase your tickets online.
+If the event is not sold out, you may purchase your tickets online.
 You may choose the “print at home” option in which your tickets will be e-mailed to you and you may print them from any computer or you can choose to have your tickets placed at Will Call.
 No tickets will be mailed.
 Please double check the night for which you are purchasing.
 Sold out nights will be removed from the ticketing system, so please note the date before you finalize your purchase.